DanssProject/DanssProject/README.md

 # Welcome to My GitHub Profile! 👋

-I'm [Your Name], a [Your Job Title or Field] with a passion for [Your Area of Interest].
-I enjoy collaborating on software development and embracing new challenging opportunities.
+I'm Ahkdan Prika N,Vocational High School Graduates in 2024 majoring in Basic Computer and Network Engineering who have more ability in using Winbox software to configure networks.
+And also have the ability and experience in designing, developing, and testing websites with the latest technologies.
+Have had and understand a little in using JavaScript, Typescript, CSS, and HTML programming languages.
+Also understand the React, Tailwind CSS, and Next js frameworks.
+Want to find more new challenges and new experiences related to how to optimize user experience.

 ## About Me

-- 🌱 I’m currently learning and enhancing skills in [Specific Technology or Programming Language].
+- 🌱 Currently I am learning and improving my skills in HTML, CSS, JavaScript programming languages ​​and React, Next js, Tailwind css frameworks.
-- 💼 Working as a [Your Job Position] at [Your Company or Organization].
+- 💼 Working as a frontend web developer
-- 💬 Ask me about: [Specific Topic or Technology].
+- 💬 Feel free to reach out to me if you have any questions or discussions on:
-- 📫 How to reach me: [Your Email Address] or [Your Social Media Profile].
+        - **Best practices in software architecture and design**
+        - **Implementing agile methodologies in development teams**
+        - **Optimizing performance in frontend web development**
+        - **Integrating machine learning models into production systems**
+        - **Career advice in the tech industry**

 <div align="center">
   <a href="ahkdanprika01@gmail.com">